tearoom1/kirby-content-watch/README.md

 - **Search Functionality**: Quickly find specific content files
 - **Direct Panel Links**: One-click access to edit content in the Panel
 - **Customizable Retention**: Configure how long history is kept
+- **Version Restore**: Restore previous versions of content with a single click

 ## Installation